-In May 2014, the FASB issued a new standard on revenue recognition that replaces numerous, industry-specific requirements and converges U.S. accounting standards with International Financial Reporting Standards.
+Newly Adopted Accounting Policies.
+In May 2014, the Financial Accounting Standards Board (FASB) issued a new standard on revenue recognition that replaces numerous, industry-specific requirements and converges U.S. accounting standards with International Financial Reporting Standards.
 The new standard introduces a framework for recognizing revenue that focuses on the transfer of control rather than risks and rewards.
 The new standard also requires significant additional disclosures about the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts, including significant judgments, changes in judgments and assets recognized from costs incurred to obtain or fulfill a contract.
-The application of the new standard becomes effective in the first annual period beginning after December 15, 2017, with early adoption permitted.
-This guidance may be adopted using one of two transition methods: retrospectively to each prior reporting period presented (full retrospective method) or retrospectively with the cumulative effect of initially applying the guidance recognized at the date of initial adoption (the modified retrospective approach).
-The company has completed the contract review and implementation phases and will adopt the standard as of January 1, 2018 using the modified retrospective approach.
-Management will recognize a \$8.7 million reduction to the opening balance of retained earnings as of January 1, 2018 upon adoption of the standard, which it believes to be an immaterial impact to the consolidated financial statements.
+The company implemented this standard as of January 1, 2018 using the modified retrospective approach with the cumulative effect of initially applying the guidance recognized at the date of initial adoption.
+Management recognized an \$8.7 million reduction to the opening balance of retained earnings as of January 1, 2018, which it believes to be an immaterial impact to the consolidated financial statements.
 The adjustment to the opening balance of retained earnings primarily relates to a deferral of a portion of clearing and transaction fees revenue earned and recognized subsequent to the contract trade execution date.
-The on-going application of the new standard is not expected to have a material impact on the company's financial statements.
-The adoption of the guidance will also include expanded disclosures within the notes to the consolidated financial statements.
+The on-going application of the new standard has not resulted in a material impact on the company's financial statements.

-In January 2016, the FASB issued a standards update that will change how entities measure certain equity investments.
-It does not change the guidance for classifying and measuring investments in debt securities and loans.
-Under the new guidance, entities will have to measure many equity investments at fair value and recognize any changes in fair value in net income, unless the investments qualify for a practicability exception.
-Entities will no longer be able to recognize unrealized holding gains and losses on equity securities classified today as available for sale in other comprehensive income.
-The update is effective for reporting periods beginning after December 15, 2017.
-Early adoption is permitted.
-The company does not believe that the adoption of this guidance in 2018 will have a material impact on the consolidated financial statements.
+In January 2016, the FASB issued a standards update that changes how entities measure certain equity investments.
+It does not change the guidance for classifying and measuring investments in debt securities, loans and equity method investments.
+Under the new guidance, entities will have to measure many other equity investments at fair value and recognize any changes in fair value in net income, unless the investments qualify for a practicability exception.
+Entities will no longer be able to recognize unrealized holding gains and losses on equity securities previously classified as available-for-sale in other comprehensive income.
+For equity investments in privately-held entities that do not have a readily determinable fair value, our accounting policy is to utilize the measurement alternative for valuation of these investments, which permits the company to estimate fair value at cost minus impairment, plus or minus changes resulting from observable price movements.
+The company adopted this guidance on January 1, 2018.
+During 2018, the company recorded an increase to the fair values of some of its privately-held equity investments of \$82.6 million and also recognized impairment charges of \$4.7 million, both of which are presented in investment income on the consolidated statements of income.